skliew/perl-test-http-vcr/README.md

 Returns 1.
 Records HTTP responses when HTTP requests are done using the 'HTTPCLIENT' set in _new_ or 'HTTP::Tiny' if 'HTTPCLIENT' is not set.

+- $code is a code reference to a function where the HTTP requests would have their responses captured.

 ## play($code)

 Returns 1.
-Replays HTTP responses from $filename set in _new_ when HTTP requests are done using the 'HTTPCLIENT' (also set in _new_) or 'Furl' if 'HTTPCLIENT' is not set.
+Replays HTTP responses from $filename set in _new_ when HTTP requests are done using the 'HTTPCLIENT' (also set in _new_) or 'HTTP::Tiny' if 'HTTPCLIENT' is not set.

+- $code is a code reference to a function where the HTTP requests would have the captured responses returned.

 # TODO